Lockwood de Forest

 Excerpted from the Lockwood de Forest biography on the Sullivan Goss Gallery (Santa Barbara, CA) website: Captivated by the light and landscape of the South Coast, Lockwood de Forest began wintering in Santa Barbara around the turn of the century, and moved to Santa Barbara permanently in 1919, where he lived until his death in 1932.

 Frank Goss of the Sullivan-Goss Gallery has personally been pivotal in the rediscovery and marketing of the paintings of the Lockwood de Forest.
 As a major work by the artist, and with Sullivan Goss provenance Rincon Point was appraised for a private client in separate reports for both fair market value for the purpose of estate planning, and insurance replacement value.

-Lockwood de Forest is also important as a furniture and interior designer and for his associations with such figures of Frederic Church, generally considered the pre-eminent American landscape artist of the nineteenth century, who was de Forest’s great-uncle and artistic mentor.
-De Forest also worked in collaboration with Louis Comfort Tiffany, as a member of the Associated Artists, comprised of Louis Comfort Tiffany, Lockwood de Forest, Candace Wheeler, and Samuel Coleman.
+De Forest was also important as a furniture and interior designer, and for his associations with such figures of Frederic Church, generally considered the pre-eminent American landscape artist of the nineteenth century, who was de Forest’s great-uncle and artistic mentor.
+He also worked in collaboration with Louis Comfort Tiffany, as a member of the Associated Artists, along with Louis Comfort Tiffany, Candace Wheeler, and Samuel Coleman.